It's an appealing income play to consider Ranger Oil Corporation (ROCC) - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 5 different market analysts.
+The company has 5 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $2.8 for the current quarter, with a high estimate of $3.12 and a low estimate of $2.5, while EPS last year was $1.73.
 The consensus estimate for the next quarter is $2.78, with high estimates of $2.99 and low estimates of $2.48.

 Analysts are recommending an EPS of between $13.27 and $6.06 for the fiscal current year, implying an average EPS of $10.38.
 EPS for the following year is $12.89, with 5 analysts recommending between $14.46 and $11.97.